-The Workgroup advises patients who are feeling unwell (excluding emergency medical conditions) to contact their family doctor via a telephone consult first.
-Based on the prevailing Case Definition, doctors should then exercise sound clinical judgement to determine whether an in-person consult or a VC is necessary to help them determine the next course of action (ie, escalate as a suspected case or to continue with standard management).
+The Workgroup advises patients who are feeling unwell (excluding emergency medical conditions) to contact their family doctor via a telephone consultation first.
+Based on the prevailing Case Definition, doctors should then exercise sound clinical judgement to determine whether an in-person consultation or a VC is necessary to help them determine the next course of action (ie, escalate as a suspected case or to continue with standard management).

 Doctors currently with no VC capabilities can either (i) refer patients to a telemedicine provider with VC capabilities, (ii) sign on with an existing telemedicine provider or (iii) purchase a telemedicine platform with VC services (as indicated above).
-Telemedicine providers should make their contact details easily available to all doctors for easy referral, and to the public as well through various social media or Internet platforms.
+Telemedicine providers should make their contact details available to all doctors for easy referral, and to the public through various social media or Internet platforms.

-Process of tele-consultation specific to the current Covid-19 infection outbreak
+Process of tele-consultation specific to the current COVID-19 outbreak

-Patient Registration / Verification
+Patient registration/verification

-- Refer or escalate patient with serious conditions requiring urgent in-person management (eg, chest pains and respiratory distress) - Request for name, date of birth, NRIC number, gender, residential address, allergy status, past medical history and existing medications - Ascertain current location of patient to direct emergency services if necessary
+- Refer or escalate patients with serious conditions requiring urgent in-person management (eg, chest pains and respiratory distress) - Request for name, date of birth, NRIC number, gender, residential address, allergy status, past medical history and existing medications - Ascertain current location of patient to direct emergency services if necessary

-History-taking (for upper respiratory tract infection [URTI]) Screen for COVID-19 suspect criteria
+History-taking (for upper respiratory tract infection [URTI])

+Screen for COVID-19 suspect criteria